 Title IV aid is earned in a prorated manner on a per diem basis up to and including the 60% point in the period of enrollment or payment period for degree programs.
 Title IV aid is considered 100% earned after that point in time.
-The percentage of Title IV aid earned is calculated in the following manner for all programs:

-Number of days completed by the student
+The percentage of Title IV aid earned is calculated in the following manner for all programs: Number of days completed by the student

-Percentage of period of enrollment or payment period for degree programs completed

-Number of days in the period of enrollment or payment period for degree programs
+Number of days in the period of enrollment or payment period for degree programs Percentage of period of enrollment or payment period for degree programs completed